jwulf/SwarmESB-Project/README.md

 # SwarmESB-Project

-A Project Build Structure for SwarmESB
+A Project Build Structure for [SwarmESB](https://github.com/salboaie/SwarmESB).

 * Track the upstream SwarmESB project and cherry pick changes / releases while you develop.
 * Keep your custom code in a private repo (if you want).